XBFL Rules

 General Rules Regarding Unsportsmanlike Behavior:

-Trash Talking: Talking smack is one thing, flaming or using defamatory comments is another.
+Trash Talking and Flaming: Talking smack is one thing, flaming or using defamatory comments is another.
 This league will NOT tolerate flaming of any kind.
-If you are reported for flaming another league member during a game or through e-mail, the following will occur:
+If you are reported for flaming another league member during a game or through e-mail, league protocol will ensue and is described in section 8z.

 This league is meant to provide a forum where individuals can enjoy playing video-football against "live" opponents - - not to verbally attack them.
+A very higher level of maturity and gamesmanship is expected here at The XBFL.
 Talking smack is a different issue and is not against any codes of conduct for this league.
-However, trash talking may not be sent to individuals private e-mail accounts, all smack and trash talking must be posted through the XBFL Club which has been set up on Yahoo!
-That way, everyone can see your comments - which could be good or bad depending how skilled you are in the game.
-Can you back up your trash-talking claims?
+That said, it is very highly advised that any trash talking not be conducted via email as the tone can often be misinterpreted by the reader.

 *** See “Disconnection/Freezes/Lockups When Playing CPU-Controlled Teams” for approved protocol when experiencing technical issues that result in erroneous disconnections.
 This can be found in the section titled “Connectivity Resolution Guidelines.”

-Abuse of the Play Clock: One of the relatively newer issues that have come across the front desk of the XBFL is the matter of players abusing the play clock - or simply "killing time."
-If a player is observed running down the play clock to under 15 seconds (or less) where it indicates a normal gaming practice, a warning will be issued.
+Abuse of the Play Clock: Also known as "killing time."
+If a player is observed to be running down the play clock to under 15 seconds (or less) where it indicates a normal gaming practice, a warning will be issued.
 It is quite possible for a team to burn off an entire quarter or more of idle time by letting huddle animations run, or, simple refusal to choose plays within a reasonable amount of time.
 Most plays should be selected with 17 or more seconds remaining on the play clock.

 4th Down Conversion Attempts: One of the most common complaints by individuals who play football online or just in general terms, is when their opponents consistently go for it on 4th and long.
 This is probably the number one complaint people have about others.
 Please, if you are the type of individual who feels compelled to go for it on 4th and 5, 4th and 10, or 4th and infinity, this is not the league for you.
 Word gets around fast and reputations spread.
 If this becomes commonplace for certain individuals, they will not be invited back to participate in future XBFL seasons.

-Granted, there is a time and a place for attempting a 4th down conversion (large points differential, short distance to converting, attempting a late game comeback, etc.) - but use judgment when doing so.
+Granted, there is a time and a place for attempting a 4th down conversion (large points differential, short distance to converting, attempting a late game comeback, the ball being placed just outside of field goal range, etc.) - but use judgment when doing so.
 The type of gamers the XBFL wishes to recruit are those who want to play "real" or "sim-style" football.
 Real football doesn't involve consistent 4th down conversion attempts.
 A defense shouldn't feel the need to keep a dime defense out there just in case the other team tries a fake punt (or doesn't attempt to punt at all) in a 4th and long situation.

-This is another QB-related issue that primarily affects the more athletic QBs in the league such as Donovan McNabb, Tony Romo, Vince Young, and most notably, Michael Vick.
+QB Scrambling: This is another QB-related issue that primarily affects the more athletic QBs in the league such as Cam Newton, Lamar Jackson, Russell Wilson and Kyler Murray.
 QBs are not permitted to scramble intentionally (either laterally or horizontally) on anything other than a designed play from a team's playbook.
 The only instance where a QB can justifiably scramble from a non-designed play is in an attempt to avoid being sacked (from a legitimate blitz that penetrated the offensive line or a collapsing pocket).

-This rule also applies to tactics where immediately upon receiving a snap, a QB scrambles to the far left or right of the field (well outside of the tackles) only to throw in the opposite direction.
+This rule also applies to tactics where immediately upon receiving a snap, a QB scrambles to the far left or right of the field (well outside of the tackles) when there is no pressure.
 This is a tactic designed to pull coverage off the opposite side, and can easily be exploited with certain QBs.
+It can also be used to pull DBs away from their assigned coverage caused by inconsistencies with defensive A.I. on either sideline.

 Stacking the Line: Another well known and forbidden tactic is one that first gained popularity in NFL2K3 where on FG and punt attempts, the gamer operating his defensive special teams unit is given sufficient time to move most of his front line to one side, thus increasing his chances of penetration to prevent the kick/punt.
-Quite simply, this is not allowed.
+Quite simply, this is not allowed in any football game used by The XBFL.
 Moving one or two people is acceptable, moving the majority of the line is not.

 Defensive Front Four: The following tactics are not allowed by the XBFL - 1) standing any of your front four in order to get a running start at the offensive line to shoot the gaps.
 All linemen must be in a three point stance prior to the snap.
-2) Defensive ends may not be moved further outwards in a spread front four alignment (via use of right analog stick).
+2) Defensive ends may not be moved further outwards from a spread front four alignment (via use of right analog stick).
 In a standard or pinched alignment (on field), defensive ends may not be moved out past where the spread alignment would place them.
 This rule is firm regardless of whether base, pinch, razor left/right, or fan is selected in the playbook.
 3) Manually taking a defensive lineman and dropping him back into coverage.
 Moving a DE laterally is acceptable.
 4) Moving a defensive lineman (usually a DE) behind or inside a DT in order to have a less obstructed path to the QB.
+5) Manually moving a DT outside of a DE.

-No Huddle Offense: The no-huddle offense may be used, but sparingly.
+8n No Huddle Offense: The no-huddle offense may be used, but sparingly.
 It is not recommended during normal gameplay situations where a given team has plenty of time to call plays and is not battling against the clock late in the first quarter or near the end of the game.
 Repetitive use of the no-huddle offense will be frowned upon if it is used during the aforementioned "normal gameplay situations" (outside of the two minute warnings with timeouts remaining).
 Excessive use of the no-huddle offense will be considered unsportsmanlike.
-The reason for this guideline is that the no-huddle offense in 2K Sports branded games is literally a "hurry up" offense found in the NFL.
-The speed in which players can line up in this game is considerably quicker than in real-life NFL situations, where some substitutions from the sideline could be made swiftly.
-In this game, under this particular scenario, substitutions cannot be made without the defense burning a time out.
+The reason for this guideline is that the no-huddle offense in 2K and EA Sports branded games is literally a "hurry up" offense found in the NFL.
+The speed in which players can line up in video games is considerably quicker than in real-life NFL situations, where some substitutions from the sideline could be made swiftly.
+In these video games, and in this particular scenario, substitutions cannot be made without the defense burning a time out.
 As a result, it puts defenses at a disadvantage unless custom audibles were pre-selected beforehand.

 With the complicated adjustment menus for both offense and defense, it would be courteous to allow a few seconds for each side of the ball to adjust before the play starts.